 Establish an endowment

 With $25,000 or more you can establish an endowed scholarship fund where annual awards are generated from investment income.
-We will handle all the paperwork and assist you in establishing the kind of award you wish to create.
+We will handle all the paperwork and assist you in establishing the type of award you wish to create.

 For questions about how to donate, email TCS@toledotel.com or call Sheila at 360-751-5877.